Spry LogoOpsfolio

 Introduction

-Fleetfolio — an operational security platform combining penetration testing and threat exposure management into a continuous, compliance-ready workflow.
+Fleetfolio — an operational security platform that moves beyond traditional penetration testing by enabling continuous Operational Acceptance Testing (OAT) and real-world threat exposure validation in a compliance-ready workflow.

 Fleetfolio